Monopole Floer homology for codimension-3 Riemannian foliation: Basic Seiberg-Witten invariant on codimension foliation

 Any two solutions $a_1$ and $a_2$ are equivalent, if and only if $a_1=a_2+u^{-1}du$ for some $u\in\mathcal G_b$. \end{pf}

-\begin{thm} Let $(M,F)$ be manifold with foliation satisfying Assumption \ref{assum-main}.
-When $b^2_b>1$, we have that the basic Seiberg-Witten invariant is well-defined, i.e. it is independent of the generic choice of the basic perturbation and bundle-like metric. \end{thm} \begin{pf} To show that the basic Seiberg-Witten invariant is independent of bundle-like metric, we apply the similar proof in codimension $4$ case \cite[Chapter 5]{Morgan}.
-Here we get a sketch of the proof.
-Denote by $\mathcal N=\{a\in i\Omega^1_b|~d_b\bar*a=0\}$, which can be identified with the closed basic two-forms.
+\begin{thm} Let $(M,F)$ satisfy the Assumption \ref{assum-main}.
+When $b^2_b>1$, then the basic Seiberg-Witten invariant is well-defined, i.e. it is independent of the generic choice of the basic perturbations and bundle-like metrics. \end{thm} \begin{pf} To show that the basic Seiberg-Witten invariant is independent of the basic perturbations and bundle-like metrics, we apply the similar proof in codimension $4$ case \cite[Chapter 5]{Morgan}.
+Here we give a sketch of the proof.
+We denote by $\mathcal N=\{a\in i\Omega^1_b|~d_b\bar*a=0\}$, which is identified with the space of closed basic two-forms.
 Set